Keats/vincentprouillet/content/articles/turning-a-laptop-into-cctv.md

 ## Results
 We still haven't caught the culprit but Rodent has been quite fun so far !
 This is the first time I'm using OpenCV and it is very powerful, the API is not very pythonic but works very well.
-Also, don't forget to delete the camera because it happened to me that the webcam refused to turn on until I rebooted after a several CTRL+C (now handled properly).
+Also, don't forget to delete the camera object because it happened to me that the webcam refused to turn on until I rebooted after a several CTRL+C (now handled properly).

 The space below is reserved for a picture of the culprit once we catch him.